ironicbadger/openshift-4.3-install-guide/blog-post.md

 This post was written and tested against ESXi 6.7.0 and vSphere 6.7.0u3.
 It is important that in addition to reading this blog post that you familiarize yourself with the official [Openshift documentation](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html) for installation.

-The steps and code associated with this post are recommendations only and are not intended for production use.
+The steps and code associated with this post are recommendations for a dev/test/POC environment only and are not intended for production use.
 They are provided as a guide to help you become familiar with OpenShift 4 in a lab environment.
 The domains, subnets and clusterid used here are for illustration purposes only, and will need to be replaced with something appropriate for your own environment.
 Here we will use `ktz.lan` for the base domain, `ocp4` for a clusterid, and `192.168.1.0/24` for a subnet.

 ## Node Layout

 As per the documentation a minimal install of OCP4 requires 1 temporary bootstrap node, 3 master nodes and 2 worker nodes.
 The bootstrap node will be shortlived and is only required during the install phase to instantiate etcd after which time it can be safely deleted.

 You'll also need a node to act as your load balancer and a webserver to serve ignition config files.
-For your convienence there is an Ansible playbook and Terraform code to configure a node with HAProxy and Apache (running on port 8080) for this purpose in the git repo accompanying this post.
+For your convenience there is an Ansible playbook and Terraform code to configure a node with HAProxy and Apache (running on port 8080) for this purpose in the git repo accompanying this post.

 Below is a table showing the nodes we need and the IP addresses for each node.